benkoshy/pagy/docs/api/keyset.md

   - You paginate only forward.
 To go backward... just reverse the order in your scope and paginate forward in the reversed order.

+Besides:
-And in order to save resources and complexity: you don't know the previous and the last page.
+  - In order to save resources and complexity: you don't know the previous and the last page.

-The `set` must be uniquely ordered: you can add the primary key (usually `:id`) as the last order column as a tie-breaker if the concatenation of the ordered columns might not be unique
+  - The `set` must be uniquely ordered: you can add the primary key (usually `:id`) as the last order column as a tie-breaker if the concatenation of the ordered columns might not be unique

-You should add the best index for your ordering strategy for performance.
+  - You should add the best index for your ordering strategy for performance.
 The keyset pagination would work even without any index, but it defeats its purpose of speed.

 ### ORMs